MasterAI-Inc/libauto/README.md

 frame = car.capture()
 color = car.classify_color(frame)
-car.stream(frame)
+car.stream(frame, to_labs=True)
 car.print("The detected color is", color)
 ```

 The lower-level class-based interface for the color classifier can be found in `auto.models.ColorClassifier`.
-Contributions for making it work better are very welcome.

 ### Precise steering